dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

 ## Recommended software and setup

-As `Raspberry PI` OS is based on `Debian`, you will find all the classic programs.
+As `Raspberry Pi` OS is based on `Debian`, you will find all the classic programs.
 So you could also take a look to the dedicated [Debian](../Debian/Debian%20GNU%20Linux.md) page.
+But note that not all `Debian` packages are available for `Raspberry Pi`.

 | Application      | Description                                                                                                                                                                                                                         |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|